MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_06-Implement_Network_Traffic_Management.md

    Get-AzResourceGroup

    ```
-1. From the Cloud Shell pane, run the following to declare the resource group that will be hosting the lab environment:
+1. From the Cloud Shell pane, run the following to declare the resource group that will be use to perform the lab:

     ```powershell
    $rgName = 'az104-06-rg1'